 We can all be a sarcastic Sally sometimes and that's totally fine, but a whole corner of the Internet is quietly operating in an earnest and wholesome way and we should take some time to appreciate that.
 Suzie, from the channel Nail Career Education, is onesuch lovely operators.
 She takes nails seriously and wants you to learn, and we could all take an ombre shell out of her book in how to be an affably humble communicator.
 "Oh wow!" she'll gasp at her own work, and you know what, we're there with her.
 Through every slick of glitter shellac and every time she quietly calls drying her nails "nuking it" – we're on board.
 Contemplate art, ruminate on human connection, and relax with Suzie's nail guidance.
 Bonus: For more wholesome wonder head to channel xpurr for videos devoted to showing you how every single Lush bath bomb looks underwater and from above as it dissolves.

 The sound of carefree summers you didn't know you needed.
 We were trying to avoid super basic, predictable aural relaxation but, hoo boy, click play on that.
-Be soothed by the simple image of a sprinkler reliably ticking away in some green grass and your troubles will slink their way out your ear holes like Alex Mack leaving a classroom.
-This is an hour and 20 minutes long, an insane amount of time to be watering your lawn, so enjoy this virtual breach of water restrictions in private ecstasy.
+Be soothed by the simple white noise of a sprinkler reliably ticking away in some green grass and your troubles will slink their way out your ear holes like Alex Mack leaving a classroom.
+This is ten hours long, an insane amount of time to be watering your lawn, so enjoy this virtual breach of water restrictions in private ecstasy.
 Bonus: Add some more flair to your POV enjoyment with this virtual shopping tour: it's set in funky Melbourne and contains a lot of picking up and putting down of crinkly products.

 The famous Pennsylvania log